Tushar504/Fw15-Buywow-Database-project/README.md

 ### Project Description

-_To start with the Project run the following command in "backend" folder_
+_To start with the Project run the following command in "Backend" folder_

 > > ⌘ **npm run server**